 And that’s not all!
-In WPForms, you can turn off tracking of visitor user-agent and IP addresses too.
+In WPForms Pro, you can turn off tracking of visitor user-agent and IP addresses too.

-If you want to completely remove the risk of a data breach, you can also disable form entry storage in the paid version.
-That way, nothing will be saved in your WordPress database.
+Finally, if you want to completely remove the risk of a data breach, you can also disable form entry storage in the paid version.
+That way, none of your form submissions will be saved in your WordPress database.

 - Make unlimited forms